 Enabling 3rd party authentication

-- Navigate to Settings > Users > Registration
+- From the Manage workspace, navigate to Settings > Users > Registration

 - Select the Enable registration via 3rd party authentication checkbox from the 'Registration' area